 We now have an update on this — Lufthansa intends to implement Miles & More program changes as of January 1, 2024, and it’s expected that this will be communicated to members as of December 2022.
 While there’s not yet a public update about the changes, I wanted to recap what was communicated to members back in late 2019, as I imagine the plan is still similar.

 All of this is in addition to Lufthansa Miles & More going revenue based in 2018, and also devaluing its award chart in 2019.

 To start, let me share the letter that Lufthansa sent to Miles & More members in November 2019, describing the changes:

 As our guest you are at the heart of our thoughts and actions.
 We want to make traveling as personal, simple and pleasant as possible for you, so every one of your journeys becomes a positive experience.
 That is our aspiration for our new, modern premium concept.

 Our status programme only met this requirement to a limited extent in recent years.
 Your wishes for simplification also reached us more and more frequently.
 We have therefore set out to revise our frequent flyer programme for you.
 In future, you will not have to spend a lot of time figuring out rules or asking yourself how to achieve your status.
 You will be able to concentrate solely on what is important to you and enjoy your journey.

 Today, we would like to take this opportunity to share the initial details about our frequent flyer programme with you.
-Here are the most important new features you can expect from January 2021:
+Here are the most important new features you can expect:

 We look forward to traveling with you again soon.